amirsheffer/Agro-tech-project/README.md

 # An Agro-tech-project
 The project sets a meteorological measurement system to a 15*6.5*3 greenhouse parameter on 14 points The project's product is:
-- A time-changing 2D heatmap of the greenhouse's main wall (measuring T, RH, and calculation VPD), the western and eastern ones.
+- A time-changing 2D heatmap of a 2D sensor array (a greenhouse's main wall, for this experiment) (measuring T, RH, and calculation VPD)

 Components list: